strayMat/how_to_select_causal_models/response_to_reviewer.md

 page 17: proposition number is missing

-> Thanks.
-Fixed.
+> Thanks for this remark.
+We fixed it.

 A.7: the data generation procedure needs better explanations.
 Why not call (7) P(d|A) since that's how its used later?
 On page 17 you say '[b1,bD]~P(x)' and later 'x~P(x)' which causes confusion.
 Also, how are beta vectors generated?

 page 4: TLearner uses different feature representation for each treatment arm.
 Does this really happen in practice?
 Usually all subgroups are described with the same set of features.

-> It is indeed true that all subgroups are described with the same set of features.
-However,
+> It is indeed true that in usual practice all subgroups are described with the same set of features.
+However, as soon as we are using a machine learning (necessary to model CATE) such as a random forest or boosted trees, the inner representations of the features inside the model is different for both population.
+This idea has been exploited to build representation aware neural net models for cate estimation by [Johansson et al., 2022](https://www.jmlr.org/papers/volume23/19-511/19-511.pdf).
+It is also the case for simpler models such as a linear model with treatment interaction and lasso regularization.

 page 4/5: Family of candidate estimators: why are only linear models used in some dataset and forests for other?
 The leaf sizes of forests are chosen from a rather small range, why not use some percentage of the size of the training set?